 Independent Monitoring: The government permitted prison visits by local human rights groups, all of which operated independently, and by international observers.
 The National Observer of Detention Facilities had full and unfettered access to all civilian prison and detention facilities, but not to military and intelligence facilities.
 The national observer lacked funds to monitor prisons throughout the country.
 It previously published an annual report, but the 2015 and 2016 reports had not been published by year’s end.

 Members of the International Committee of the Red Cross visited prisons in Dakar and the Casamance.

 Improvements: Four prisons began implementing use of a new computer software system containing photographs and biometric data for each inmate, as well as medical information (accessible only by medical staff), date(s) of the inmate’s arrest, of the last court appearance, and the next scheduled court appearance.
 Prison authorities intended to implement this system in all of the country’s 37 prisons.
 In some prisons, authorities encouraged prisoners to paint murals on interior and exterior walls; some prisoners who participated in this activity and displayed good behavior obtained conditional release with prison authorities’ support.

 d.
 Arbitrary Arrest or Detention

-Impunity and corruption were pervasive problems.
-An amnesty law covers police and security personnel involved in “political crimes, except those who committed assassinations in cold blood.”
+An amnesty law covers police and other security personnel involved in “political crimes” committed between 1983 and 2004, except for killings in “cold blood.”

 e.
 Denial of Fair Public Trial